 4. Do More HIIT Exercises

 A session of high-intensity interval training exercises (HIIT) is all that you need to burn the extra calories for that day.
-HIIT exercises can trigger
+HIIT exercises can trigger the subcutaneous fat loss which is otherwise very difficult to lose.
+These exercises can improve your cardiovascular health and reduce body fat levels.

 You can achieve the desired fat loss with just a short session of HIIT exercises.
 Your metabolism becomes more efficient, you limit muscle loss, and your body keeps on burning fat even after the session.
 HIIT is all about more fat loss, increased muscle mass, and no more marathon sessions in the gym.4